Subsampling to Enhance Efficiency in Input Uncertainty Quantification: Problem Motivation

 We summarize the above with the following result.
 Let $N$ be the total simulation effort, and recall $n$ as the scaling of the data size.
 We have: \begin{theorem}[Simulation complexity of the variance bootstrap] Under Assumptions \ref{size_data}-\ref{anova_mu4_sim} to be stated in Section \ref{sec:assumptions}, the required simulation budget to achieve relative consistency in estimating $\sigma_I^2$ by Algorithm \ref{anova}, i.e., $\hat{\sigma}_{BV}^2/\sigma_I^2\stackrel{p}{\to}1$, is $N=\omega(n)$. \end{theorem}

 Though out of the scope of this paper, there are indications that such a computational barrier occurs in other types of bootstrap.
 For instance, the percentile bootstrap studied in \cite{barton1993uniform,barton2001resampling} appears to also require an inner replication size large enough compared to the data size in order to obtain valid quantile estimates (the authors actually used one inner replication, but \cite{barton2012tutorial} commented that more is needed). \cite{yi2017efficient} provides an interesting approach based on ranking and selection to reduce the simulation effort, though they do not investigate the order of the needed effort relative to the data size.
-The regression approach in \cite{songnelson2017} requires simulation effort of order $n^{\gamma}$ where $1<\gamma<2$.
 The empirical likelihood framework studied in \cite{lam2017optimization} requires a similarly higher order of simulation runs to estimate the influence function.
 Nonetheless, in this paper we focus only on how to reduce computation load in variance estimation.